Chart Color Schemes

 Canley Vale - Canley Heights shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Canley Vale - Canley Heights has a skilled workforce with manufacturing and industrial sectors strongly represented.
+Canley Vale - Canley Heights has a skilled workforce with strong representation in manufacturing and industrial sectors.
 The unemployment rate was 6.0% as of June 2025.

 Employment growth over the past year was estimated at 5.9%.
-There were 9,869 residents in work while the unemployment rate was 1.8% higher than Greater Sydney's rate of 4.2%.
+In June 2025, 9,869 residents were employed while the unemployment rate was 1.8% higher than Greater Sydney's rate of 4.2%.
 Workforce participation lagged significantly at 42.7%, compared to Greater Sydney's 60.0%.
-Leading employment industries among residents comprised manufacturing, retail trade, and health care & social assistance.
+Employment is concentrated in manufacturing, retail trade, and health care & social assistance.

-Manufacturing had particularly notable concentration with employment levels at 2.8 times the regional average.
-Professional & technical services had limited presence with 5.7% employment compared to 11.5% regionally.
-The predominantly residential area appeared to offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
-In the 12-month period ending June 2025, employment increased by 5.9% while labour force increased by 4.9%, causing the unemployment rate to fall by 0.9 percentage points.
-This contrasted with Greater Sydney where employment rose by 2.6%, the labour force grew by 2.9%, and unemployment rose by 0.3 percentage points.
-State-level data from Sep-25 showed NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-This compared favourably to the national unemployment rate of 4.5%, but lagged behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 projected national employment expansion by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Canley Vale - Canley Heights' employment mix suggested local growth of approximately 5.6%% over five years and 12.2% over ten years, based on a simple weighting extrapolation for illustrative purposes and not accounting for localised population projections.
+Manufacturing has particularly notable concentration with employment levels at 2.8 times the regional average.
+Professional & technical services have limited presence with only 5.7% of employment compared to the regional average of 11.5%.
+The area offers limited local employment opportunities as indicated by the count of Census working population versus resident population.
+Between June 2024 and June 2025, employment levels increased by 5.9%, labour force grew by 4.9%, causing a fall in unemployment rate by 0.9 percentage points.
+In contrast, Greater Sydney saw employment rise by 2.6% with the labour force growing by 2.9% and unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
+Applying these projections to Canley Vale - Canley Heights' employment mix suggests local growth of approximately 5.6% over five years and 12.2% over ten years.

 Frequently Asked Questions - Employment